 I spent close to 14 years in the hotel business, opening hotels all over the USofA, returned home to San Francisco in 1989 where I got into health care – first at SFGH, and then at UCSF for about 8 years.
 I moved to a small hospital in San Leandro, CA for a couple of years as Director of Nutrition Services before we moved to Pennsylvania, in 2001.

 In Pennsylvania, I went to work for Trader Joe’s for a lark until I found a real job.
 My lark lasted almost 17 years.
 I loved the the company – but I love retirement even more!

 Victor owned his own restaurant in Philadelphia’s South Street, spent several years in Atlantic City hotels, and, after moving to San Francisco with me, got into the travel industry.
 He’s also an accomplished cook, leaning heavily on his Italian heritage to create fabulous meals.
 His Monday Pasta Night is out of this world.

-There are now ten cook books and/or recipe collections on the site as well as the blog.
+There are now eleven cookbooks and/or recipe collections on the site as well as the blog.
 It’s a labor of love.
-No ads except for the occasional political stuff since I’m a left-leaning liberal – but no click here and save stuff.
+No ads except for the occasional political stuff since we’re both left-leaning liberals – but no click here and save stuff.
 Just fun recipes from some pretty fun family and friends.

 Life is good.

 You can contact me at: Tim@TJRecipes.com[/vc_column_text][/vc_column][/vc_row]